malwilley/color-of/README.md

 };
 ```

+## Building

+### Testing

+Add your own API keys for Google and Bing in test/inputs/secret.js.
+Follow the example file there.

+To run the mocha tests:

+`
+npm run test
+`

 ## Getting API Keys

 Below are details on how to get free search API keys for either Google or Bing.